Pre-money valuation vs Post-money valuation – Understanding the difference

 On the other hand, post-money valuation is the startup’s worth after they secure investments.
 It includes the injection of capital from outside sources.
 It is essential to have adequate knowledge of both terms as they will regularly come up during negotiations with investors.

 Adding cash to the company’s balance sheet increases the value of its equity.
-So, when compared to the pre-money valuation, the post-money valuation always stays on the upper side.
-The difference between the pre and post-money valuation is important as it defines the equity investors will get after the funding.
+So, when compared, the post-money valuation always stays on the upper side.
+The difference between both is important as it defines the equity investors will get after the funding.

 For example, Investor A gives the company capital of $500,000.
 If the company’s pre-money valuation is $2,000,000, they will receive 20% of equity shares.